 Mondaine Helvetica 1

 The Mondaine Helvetica 1 has a fantastic two-year battery life – the best on any hybrid watch we have found.
-Starting at around £450 ($576) it is not cheap but it has a range of smart features that include activity tracking, sleep monitoring and alerts that push you to move more.
-It is compatible with both iOS and Android so you can download the companion app to your phone and enjoy all the features it offers to track your fitness and keep you in touch with family and friends.
+It is not cheap.
+However, it has a range of smart features that include activity tracking, sleep monitoring, and alerts that push you to move more.
+It is compatible with iOS and Android, so you can download the companion app to your phone and enjoy all the features it offers to track your fitness and keep you in touch with family and friends.

-The watch has a good battery life, lasting up to five days, and we think that is one of the best hybrids on the market today as it doesn’t compromise on design or features.
-There is a hidden smart screen that you can use to see notifications, fitness info and stress levels.
+The watch has a good battery life, lasting up to five days.
+We think it is one of the best hybrids on the market today as it doesn’t compromise on design or features.

-The Kronaby Sekel is a real contender in the hybrid market and is currently selling for around £180 ($230).
+The Kronaby Sekel is a real contender in the hybrid market.
 It looks like a traditional watch and is both stylish and comfortable to wear.
-The battery can last up to two years which puts it high up on the list if you don’t want to spend time charging.
+The battery can last up to two years, putting it high up on the list if you don’t want to spend time charging.

-The Fossil Q Commuter is a stunning watch that can be personalised with straps and different finishes.
-It is a great choice if you want a more subtle smartwatch that isn’t solely focused on fitness.
+The Fossil Hybrid HR is a stunning watch range.
+With options for men and ladies, there are various colors and finishes.
+It’s a great choice if you want a more subtle smartwatch that isn’t solely focused on fitness.

-The battery life is the real selling point as it lasts for around a year even when using the smart functions.
-The price is affordable at around £159 ($204).
-We’d certainly recommend this watch if you are looking for a stylish option and don’t need a huge range of fitness tracking.
+The battery life is around 2 weeks, dependent on usage, and we’d certainly recommend this watch if you are looking for a stylish option and don’t need a huge range of fitness tracking.

 Hybrid watches fill a gap in the market for those who can’t decide between a smartwatch or a more traditional watch, and there are options to suit all budgets and all requirements.
 We’d recommend you buy a hybrid if you want to keep the timeless look of a traditional watch and enjoy accessing the smart features that are popular today.